Before the poetic versions of the "John Maynard" story

 version of "The Helmsman of Lake Erie."

-NEW!
 "The Helmsman of Lake Erie"

 published in the Buffalo Commercial Advertiser on September 12,